 Food intolerance

 Symptoms can happen immediately or be delayed.
-The symptoms appear once food hits the digestive tract, which can be within 6-8 hours or the next day.
+The symptoms appear once food hits the digestive tract, which can be within 6-8 hours of digestion or the next day when your body processes the food to waste material.

 Intolerances are often mistaken for allergies.
-It’s common to have an allergy and an intolerance.
+It’s very common to have an allergy and an intolerance.

 So, the major differences between a food allergy and an intolerance is the part of the body it affects.
 Allergies hit the immune system and intolerances attack the gut.
 So how do you avoid food allergies while travelling?